asciphx/FuckJSON/README.md

-﻿# FuckJSON[v1.3]
+﻿# FuckJSON[v1.4]
-> Meta universe's C++ serialization and deserialization JSON tool can be one-to-one, many to many, many to one or one to many.
+> Meta universe's C++ serialization and deserialization JSON tool

 ## Advantage
 - [x] Based on the most modern JSON library, nlohman JSON.
-- [x] You only need the original structure, a simple sentence and a macro.
+- [x] You only need the original structure and two macro.
-- [x] Powerful static reflection, maximum performance, minimum overhead, the fastest response, the easiest to maintain, and the low code.
+- [x] Powerful static reflection, maximum performance(relative to other languages), minimum overhead, the fastest response, the easiest to maintain, and the low code.
 - [x] Now, the problems of modularity, interdependence and circular dependency have been solved.
 - [x] Pure header files can be compiled directly without cmake
 - [x] Supports serializing objects or vector objects to strings, serializing objects to get JSON, and deserializing JSON format strings to objects.